Philadelphia Aggravated Assault Lawyers | Fight Back Against Aggravated Assault Charges in PA and NJ

 Aggravated Assault on Law Enforcement and Other Protected Classes - A Felony of the Second Degree Which Requires Bodily Injury or an Attempt to Cause Bodily Injury on a Protected Class

 Misdemeanor Simple Assault - Involves Causing or Attempting to Cause Bodily Injury, threatening someone with Serious Bodily Injury or Bodily Injury, or Negligently Causing Serious Bodily Injury with a Deadly Weapon

 Our dedicated, criminal lawyers will zealously defend you against any allegation of assault.
 This article focuses on Aggravated Assault involving serious bodily injury or an attempt to cause serious bodily injury and Aggravated Assault involving a deadly weapon.
 We have also written on the defenses to Simple Assault and Aggravated Assault on Police and Prison Guards.

 Aggravated Assault is always a felony.
 However, it may be a felony of the first degree or a felony of the second degree depending on the conduct alleged and the type of victim.
 In general, assault is a felony when the assault involves either an attempt to cause or the causation of serious bodily injury, the use of a deadly weapon, or when the alleged victim is a member of a protected class such a police officer, medical professional, or transit employee (SEPTA) who is on the job.

 First Degree Felony Aggravated Assault

 The most serious type of assault is first degree felony Aggravated Assault.
-Aggravated Assault, when charged as a felony of the first degree, requires the prosecution to show:
+In order to obtain a conviction under this statute, prosecutors must show: